 Say NO to Route 39

-Route 39 have lodged their planning application for Steart Farm as the permanent site for their 700 pupil secondary school REJECTED by 8 votes to 1.
+Route 39 have had their planning application for Steart Farm as the permanent site for their 700 pupil secondary school REJECTED by 8 votes to 1.

 THANK YOU!
 THANK YOU!
 THANK YOU! to everyone who has written in.

 Parents Let Down

 Following the 8-1 rejection of their planning application for Steart Farm, Route 39 are now going to appeal.

 The appeal process could take several months, and with Gove gone and a general election due next May, it is by no means certain approval will be forthcoming.
 So a permanent school is still years away.

 This means children currently in Years 9 and 10, and those coming up in Years 7 and 8, will be studying for their GCSEs in temporary, cramped accommodation.

 Compare what is being offered by Bideford College, with their extensive, university standard facilities, and the excellent exam results of Holsworthy Community College, and one wonders why ANY parent should chose to disadvantage their child by opting for experimental Route 39.